 - Reduces heat retention

 Obviously, we’d start with one of the most fundamental features we review.
 Both options use proprietary materials in their mattresses, and this is something to account for.
 They help cultivate a splendid sensation, thanks to the great combinations that they manage to deliver.

 It goes without saying that one of the first things that make a serious impression when it comes to the Leesa mattress is the construction.
 It is 10 inches thick, and it manages to take advantage of some high-quality as well as multilayered construction.

 Nevertheless, let’s go through the construction as there is definitely a lot to see there.

-- The 1st layer, the top one, is made out of the mentioned proprietary foam.
-Avena brings unique capabilities.
-It is two inches thick and the foam resembles latex, which is one of the most premium and highly sought after materials in the industry.
-Of course, it’s a lot more affordable, but it is also a lot more durable.
-This is why you can get a good value for your investment.
+- The 1st layer, the top one, is 2 inches thick and made out of foam that resembles latex, which is one of the most premium and highly sought after materials in the industry.
+This foam has pinholes incorporated, so air should flow more easily and help cool you down.
 This particular layer also makes the unit great for different sleeping positions.